 Specifies the shrink strategy for data shards that will be rolled over.
 When Shrink is selected, rolled-over data will be compressed into fewer shards.
 When No Shrink is selected, rolled-over data shards will not be compressed.
 While shrinking reduces the number of outstanding shards, thereby improving stability, compressing data reduces query performance.

-The Shrink Option can be updated at any time, however compressed shards cannot be decompressed.
+The Shrink Option value can be updated at any time, however compressed shards cannot be decompressed.
 Shrinking of data will occur on upgrade with the default Shrink option.
 Set to No Shrink to avoid compressing the existing shards.

 Data Retention Option